Gilles93/Stronger-Trainers/README.md

 Evolution lines are read from the merged Pokémon data, not a private table, so other mods' evolution edits apply for free.
-With **All Pokémon Catchable 151** installed, its trade-evolution fixes (Kadabra, Graveler and Haunter at 42, Machoke at 45) reach trainers too.
+With **All Pokémon Catchable 151** installed ((from DarkLinkDuck), its trade-evolution fixes (Kadabra, Graveler and Haunter at 42, Machoke at 45) reach trainers too.

 The 39 authored rosters are exempt, since their stages are chosen by hand.